 - Guest lecturer at Auckland University School of Music

-- A trained practitioner of Acceptance and Commitment Therapy - a form of psychotherapy.
+- A trained practitioner of Acceptance and Commitment Therapy (ACT)

 - NZ Manipulative Association courses for spine and periphery (2002-2004)